fiberseq/FiberHMM/README.md

     - Outfiles *(will be made by the script)*
     - Processed *(will be made by the script)*

 The scripts produce quite a few intermediate files that help cut down on memory usage and give you checkpoints in the pipeline.
 The final output file is very small, but the intermediate files are pretty big, so make sure you have space.
-I don't have a single-line unified pipeline yet; rather, it's a set of scripts that you can run manually in order.

 **Order of scripts:**